Is learning a new language difficult and boring for you?

 3. Tons of innovative features

-Some noteworthy features include two subtitles, quick meaning with the correct pronunciation, the ability to control the voice speed, transcript along with the videos, loop sentence, and autoplay.
+Some noteworthy features include two subtitles, quick meaning with the correct pronunciation, the ability to control the voice speed, transcript along with the videos, loop sentences, and autoplay.

 Some tools like AI voice, podcasts, and audio recording enhance your speaking and listening skills.
 You can also search for your favorite phrase from their Lingopie video dictionary.